DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

 # Ag-Hbea calcination and reduction #

+we realized that in the lab PDF data, there is a peak doublet in the range 0.3 - 0.5 A-1, which we will not see at Diamond because of the Qmin of ~ 0.6 A-1

 **mounting of Ag-H-bea**
 MS showed constantly huge N2 and O2 signal although 50 mL/min He were purged and capillary seemed tight; restart of MS software and then the scan took very long (several seconds to a minute) while it was done within few seconds yesterday.
 Since we could however detect no leak, we decided to start calcination.